pitg/common-grounds/rules.md

 7. There have been cases of people using or should I say "invoking" the word "respect" on their respective post.
 This is viewed as a gag against any frank but honest comment for the sake of just seeing the answers they want and avoid criticism.
 Respect is something that will only be given and earned; not asked.
 Such use of the word will be deemed as offensive.

+8. There are times that the user may have Google'd before asking questions into the group.
+To clarify this, simple questions are very specific questions in which that is absolutely no need to ask in the group.